Person-centred care in aging populations

-In order to identify innovative approaches to ensuring healthcare services that are accessible, acceptable and of high quality for the increasing number of older adults, we work within an overall frame of interdisciplinary, multi-methods and co-created science.
+We explore how to provide healthcare that reflects the preferences, needs and values of the individual person in his/her life context.
+In order to identify innovative approaches to ensuring healthcare services that are person-centred and of high quality for the increasing number of older adults, we work within an overall frame of interdisciplinary, multi-methods and co-created science.

 “There is a need for insight into how healthcare services can accommodate for the growing number of persons living longer lives in longevity but also with functional decline and diseases.
 Person-centred and coordinated care that is sensitive to diversity in older adults – e.g. related to type of disease, gender, socioeconomic background or ethnicity – is important, also from a societal perspective.
 We aim to understand needs of citizens, patients, relatives and healthcare providers, and to help identify innovative approaches for future care delivery,” says Associate professor and Group Leader Maria Kristiansen.

 Multiple Sclerosis (MS) has traditionally been perceived as a “young disease” and support offered to people with MS focus on themes relevant for a young target group such as family planning and working life.
 Because of medical advances and the general aging of the population, the demographics of people living with MS is, however, changing with a quickly growing number of older adults.
 Nonetheless, little remains known about older adults with MS and the kind of support they need.
 In this project we wish to contribute to this scarce area of research by investigating which challenges and resources that shape how older adults with MS manage their disease in their everyday life.
 Further, the project will deploy a co-creation methodology and investigate how it can contribute to designing and developing relevant support offerings to the group in the future.